shoemoney/Pancakeswap-Prediction-Bot-September-2022/README.md

 ## ⚠️ Beware of clones!!

 Beware of forks.
 I do not give any guarantee that the fork may turn out to be a scam.
 I'm coding this stuff on a pure open source.
 I do my best to publish       constant updates and bug fixes. the bot has a very small tax in the claim function, so we both win.
-At the same time you support me, this project and the following projects 🙂
+At the same time you support me, this project and the following projects.

+Love you all and thank you to use my Script ☺️❤️

 ## 🌈 Disclaimer